La Gateway Foundation he is building a space hotel inspired by the projects of the missile scientist Wernher von Braun.

 The futuristic and pleasant holiday resort will benefit from automatic and semi-automatic construction systems such as the GSAL developed by Orbital Construction, and robots assisted by drones.

-Gateway Foundation sees Von Braun Space Station as a break-in: the goal is to build other hotels, even larger ones, in tandem with the growth in demand for space tourism.
+Gateway Foundation sees Von Braun Space Station as a break-in: the goal is to build other hotels, even larger ones, in step with the growth in demand for space tourism.
 The next project is already calibrated for a capacity more than tripled by 1400 people.